razgraf/razgraf/README.md

 ### Hi 👋

 I'm a Full Stack Designer 👨‍🎨 and Developer 👨‍💻.
-Investing pixels as collateral with @PodsFinance.
-Co-founder at @SablierHQ
+Co-founder and CPO at @SablierHQ.
+Prev. product at @pods-finance.

 Find me on:
 🔥 https://www.connsuite.com/razgraf